jinwoov/CF-DataStructureAlgorithm/challenges/MultiBracketValidation/README.md

 ---
 ### Change Log
+- 1.4 - Added whiteboard to the README.
+Documentation is completed.
 - 1.3 - Completed README Files.
 - 1.2 - Created unit tests for the method and everything is passing.
 - 1.1 - Created `MultiBracketValidation` and works in application.